CharlesPikachu/FreeGPTHub/README.md

 # 🚀 Quick Start

+FreeGPTHub provides a unified Python interface to call multiple LLM / MLLM endpoints via provider-specific `*Endpoints` clients.
+You create a `ChatRequest`, pick an endpoint client, and call `send()`.

+> **Notes:**
-For security reasons, all free API keys collected by this project have been encrypted.
+> *For security reasons, all free API keys collected by this project have been encrypted.*
-Therefore, if you’d like to use this project, please first follow the WeChat Official Account “Charles的皮卡丘”, then send the message “FreeGPTHub” via private chat in the backend to obtain the key.
+> *Therefore, if you’d like to use this project, please first follow the WeChat Official Account “Charles的皮卡丘”, then send the message “FreeGPTHub” via private chat in the backend to obtain the key.*

 ```python
 from freegpthub.gpthub import ChatRequest, IFLYTEKSparkEndpoints